inform-us/azure_frontend/README.md

 Workflow files generated when manually configuring for static web app and azure vm.
 Static web app workflow is added to branch specified automatically.
-Azure VM has many options.
+Azure VM has many options